Danilo I, Metropolitan of Cetinje: Tenure

+Poturica Investigation

+In addition to the fight against Uniate propaganda in Boka, Danilo had to face an even greater danger in Montenegro itself, namely the Islamized Montenegrins, who are popularly called—poturices.
+Islamization affected the Montenegrin tribes, especially those around Cetinje, and allegedly, the Islamized Montenegrins had to return to the Eastern Orthodox Christian faith or be expelled from Montenegro.

+The beginning of that action, according to popular tradition and Montenegrin folklore, is connected to Christmas Eve in 1709, and it is referred to as the "Poturica investigation" (Serbian Cyrillic: Истрага Потурица, Istraga Poturica).
+It was the motif of Metropolitan Petar II Petrović-Njegoš for his poem, The Mountain Wreath.
+It's unknown whether it was a short event with a wide momentum or a somewhat longer process.
+Regardless, the process of Islamization in Montenegro was stopped, and the Islamized population returned to the old faith, or was physically liquidated, and a number fled to Turkish cities.
+Even today, the memory of a dozen brotherhoods from the vicinity of Cetinje, which were Islamized, have been preserved, so they returned to the old faith in this event.
+However, the basis of their surnames is still Muslim.

 Succession

-Danilo was succeeded by two close kinsmen, first his cousin Sava II Petrović Njegoš and then his nephew Vasilije Petrović Njegoš, who for more than two decades was able to push aside the unworldly Sava and become effectively the highest authority in Montenegro and its representative abroad.
-Danilo's choice of Sava II clearly had a lot to do with family ties and clan membership, Sava's family came from the Petrovići's native Njeguši.
+Danilo was succeeded by two close kinsmen, first his nephew Sava II Petrović Njegoš and then his nephew Vasilije Petrović Njegoš, who for more than two decades was able to push aside the unworldly Sava and become effectively the highest authority in Montenegro and its representative abroad.
+Danilo's choice of Sava II clearly had a lot to do with family ties and clan membership.
+Sava's family came from the Petrovići's native Njeguši.
 Like Danilo, Sava became a monk, serving in the Maine monastery on the coast where he was consecrated as an archpriest in 1719 by the Serbian Patriarch of Peć, Mojsije (1712–1726).
 From the time of his ordination onwards, Danilo sought to introduce the young Sava gradually to political life, conferring on him the office of coadjutor in confirmation of his future role.
 But little about Sava's later career suggests that he gained much from early exposure to Danilo's experience, except that he continued to maintain a policy of status quo while allowing the tribal chieftains a free hand to do as they pleased.